 Save an additional 20% at checkout using promo code:

 Certain lab tests may come back in the "normal" range.
 Reference ranges do not always mean "optimal."
 Patients may still experience symptoms in the "normal" range.
 It is important to speak with a qualified health practitioner regarding normal vs optimal.

-These lab tests can be purchased without a physician and drawn at a Quest Diagnostics location.
+This lab test can be purchased without a physician and drawn at a Quest Diagnostics location.
 A small draw fee of $ 8 will be applied at checkout.
 There are no other "hidden" fees unless noted on the lab test.

 Currently, NY, NJ, and RI state laws prohibit direct-access testing.
-These lab tests cannot be conducted at lab locations within these states at this time.
+This lab test cannot be conducted at lab locations within these states at this time.